Mom, It’s Time for the Quiz!

 I too have to correct my solution to Chamomilla .

-I was afraid you and Miroslav would go for Chamomilla, because it’s so commonly understood for its capriciousness—asking for something and then throwing it down.
+I was afraid you and Miroslav would go for Chamomilla, because it’s so commonly understood for its capriciousness—asking for something and then throwing it down as soon as it’s given.
 But what is Chamomilla doing all this time?
 Crying and screaming!
-They’re in pain; it could be an earache or teething pain or labor pains; but, pain is generally the reason for their infuriating behavior!
+They’re in pain; it could be an earache or teething pain; but, pain is generally the reason for their infuriating behavior!
 Our patient is not in pain.
 He’s being passive-aggressive.
 He perceives his brother is getting more attention than he is and he’s going to punish his mother for it by sulking, brooding, making her feel guilty.

 Miroslav decided to wait for the right solution